 Jesus is the ultimate expression of God’s love, and all the qualities of God that make Jesus who he is—love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control—become qualities in us as we grow in our relationship with Jesus.

-Use these fruit of the Spirit Sunday school lessons together as a lesson set, or pick and choose to enhance your own lessons.
+This fruit of the Spirit Sunday school lesson works well as a set.
+Or you can pick and choose from the activities to enhance your programming.

-Fruit of the Spirit Sunday School Lesson #1.
-Pray about the Fruit of the Spirit.
+1. Pray about the fruit of the Spirit.

 Items needed: Bibles

 Items needed: two large sheets of butcher paper, markers, scissors, masking tape, construction paper fruit shapes, Bible

-This activity demonstrates to kids how Christ’s character traits grow inside them as they grow closer in their relationships with God.
+This activity demonstrates to kids how Christ’s character traits grow inside them as they grow closer to God.

-Spread out two large sheets of butcher paper, and choose a tall child to lie down, arms at his or her sides, on one of the sheets.
-Choose a smaller child to lie down, with arms extended overhead, on the other sheet of paper.
-Have the rest of the students trace around the two children on the paper.
+Spread out two large sheets of paper, and choose a tall child to lie down, arms at their sides, on one sheet.
+Choose a smaller child to lie down, with arms extended overhead, on the other sheet.
+Have the other students trace around the two children on the paper.
 Attach both tracings, side by side, to a wall.
 Explain that the smaller child’s outline represents each of us and the taller child’s outline represents Jesus.